luckycold/content/Certs/CompTIA A+.md

 	- <mark>::</mark> means that 3 continuous blocks of 0000 are truncated
 		- This cannot appear twice, if it does, then it's not IPv6
 		- fe80 is also not a part of the first block of IPv6 it's considered a "link-local" address indicator
-		- Leading zeroes in each block can also be left out and it is still valid
+		- Leading zeroes in each block can also be left out, and it is still valid
 		- E.g. fe80::c53c:41f2:564f:6d3a
+	- Types of IPv6 addresses
+		- Global
+		- Unique Local
+		- Link-Local